Amoenus/novela-amoenus-blog/content/post/there-is-no-wrong-way-to-develop-software.md

 title = "There is no 'wrong' way to develop software"

 +++
-Today I would like to discuss a topic of 'wrong' talk in software development.
+Today I would like to discuss a topic of 'wrong' code in software development.

 I often find developers arguing.
 It can be about the use of languages, certain patterns or frameworks.
 Whichever topic it is, each of the arguers is adamant that the opposing approach is 'wrong'.